Sign The Petition: change.org

 These lines will replace the existing lines that come from Groom Creek, over the mountain and through the forest.
 The new lines will allow better access to them for maintenance.

 APS wants to keep costs down.
 Overhead lines are cheaper to install than buried lines, primarily due to the engineering costs upfront.
-Maintenance costs on buried lines is higher, when and if it’s needed.
+Maintenance costs on buried lines is higher, but virtually never needed.

 Resident’s Concerns

 1. Forest Fire Danger from overhead power lines.
-While they are rare, the potential exists whenever there is a high power line near a tree in the forest.
+The potential exists whenever there is a high power line near a tree in the forest.

 3. The Aesthetic Damage to beautiful forest that we live in.